 Answer: Becoming an advanced emergency medical technician (EMT) generally takes around 2 years of training.

-What does an advanced EMT do?
+What is advanced EMT training?

 What does it take to be an AEMT?

 To become an AEMT in the State of California, you will need to possess a current EMT certificate issued within the State of California.
 Have an Advanced EMT course completion record or other documented proof of successful completion of the topics contained in an approved Advanced EMT training program.